sauvc/rulebook/rulebook.md

 ## Video Submission

-All teams are to submit a video of their AUV prior to the competition.
+All teams have to submit a video of their AUV prior to the competition.
 The video has to

 -  be maximum **5 minutes** long,
--  be submitted before March 2, 2018,
+-  be submitted before February 8, 2018,
 -  showcase the AUV swimming underwater for at least **10 seconds**.

-Videos will be reviewed by the organizing committee and accepted videos will count towards the Certificate of Participation.
+Videos will be reviewed by the organizing committee and **only teams with accepted videos be allowed to attend the competition**.

 The origanisers reserve the right to publish the video submissions after the competition.